Legal Requirements for a K-1 Fiancé Visa

 A fiancé visa will get you into the United States to get married.
-To be eligible for a fiancé visa, you do not have to intend to live permanently in the United States after your marriage.
-Whether you decide to stay in the United States and apply for a green card is up to you.
+To be eligible for a fiancé visa, you do not have to intend to live permanently in the U.S. after your marriage.
+Whether you decide to stay in the U.S. and apply for a green card is up to you.

 • intend to marry a U.S. citizen,

 • have met your intended spouse in person within the last two years (though this can be waived based on cultural customs or extreme hardship), and